When to See a Knee Specialist

 Chronic Medical Conditions

 Knee pain can also result from gout, rheumatoid arthritis, or osteoarthritis.
-The latter is common in aging adults and results from wear and tear of the knee joint.
+Knee arthritis is common in aging adults and results from wear and tear of the knee joint.

 - Patellar tendonitis -- injury to the tendon connecting your kneecap to your shinbone; common among runners and cyclists